elpassion/Showcase/content/RxSwift-workshops/README.md

 ![platform: iOS](https://img.shields.io/badge/platform-iOS-blue.svg)

-> Do you want us to run a professional RxSwift training for your company?
+> Do you want us to run a professional RxSwift training in your company?
 Contact us at [projects@elpassion.com](mailto:projects@elpassion.com).

 The mobile team at **EL Passion** is very enthusiastic about reactive programming.
 The reactive approach helps us build the apps thinking about the functionalities, not about technical matters of keeping the internal state in sync.